felipelouza/gsa-is/README.md

 # gsa-is

-gSACA-K is an optimal suffix array construction algorithm for string collections from constant alphabets.
+gSAIS and gSACA-K are suffix array construction algorithms for string collections.

 ## Introduction

-gSACA-K \[1, 2\] extends the optimal suffix sorting algorithm SACA-K \[3\] to compute the suffix array for a string collection in linear time using O(\sigma \log n) bits of additional space (workspace).
+gSAIS and gSACA-K [1, 2] extend the linear-time suffix sorting algorithms SAIS [3] and SACA-K [4] to compute the suffix array for a string collection, maintaining their theoretical bounds and improving their practical performance.

-Moreover, gSACA-K can also compute the LCP-array (LCP) and the document array (DA) as a byproduct, with the same theoretical bounds.
+Moreover, gSAIS and gSACA-K can also compute the LCP-array (LCP) and the document array (DA) as a byproduct, with the same theoretical bounds.

+Our algorithms, gSACA-K, gSACA-K+LCP and gSACA-K+DA are optimal for strings from constant alphabets.
+Experimental results have shown that our algorithms are fast with a very small memory footprint.

 ## Build requirements

 An ANSI C Compiler (e.g. GNU GCC)

 ## API

+**gsacak.h**

 ```c
 /** @brief Computes the suffix array SA (LCP, DA) of T^cat in s[0..n-1]